12th Ave | 11th Ave | 10th Ave |

 adaptations of classics; after merging with other film

-Mel Brooks' The Producers was shot here in 1967.
+Mel Brooks' The Producers in 1967.
+It was also used by

 Corner: A state university founded in 1944 to